recommenders-team/recommenders/CONTRIBUTING.md

 #### Provide code feedback based on evidence

-When giving feedback about a piece of code, try to support your ideas based on evidence (papers, library documentation, stackoverflow, etc) rather than your personal preferences.
+When making code reviews, try to support your ideas based on evidence (papers, library documentation, stackoverflow, etc) rather than your personal preferences.

 *Examples:*

 "When reviewing this code, I saw that the Python implementation the metrics are based on classes, however, [scikit-learn](https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics) and [tensorflow](https://www.tensorflow.org/api_docs/python/tf/metrics) use functions.
 We should follow the standard in the industry."

-#### Ask questions, don’t give answers
+#### Ask questions don’t give answers
 Try to be empathic.

 *Examples:*